 This photo shows a similar circuit breaker to MC5194, after it had undergone remanufacturing by

 West Coast Switchgear.
-Actual photos of this PS Molded Case Breaker in its current condition are shown above.
+Actual photos of this PS1600 Molded Case Breaker in its current condition are shown above.

 Type: Molded Case Breaker